Bad Faith: The Way of the Cross in Our Time

 Stories were shared about simple but effective organizing efforts in conservative communities—creating coordination between scattered groups, building relationships with neighbors, and meeting practical needs in isolated areas.

-Creating Space for Spiritual Journey
+Creating Space for Spiritual Liberation

-One of the most challenging questions posed was: How will we respond to former evangelicals who begin questioning what they've been taught?
-How do we process our own anger at the misrepresentation of our faith while still offering a path of transformation to those waking up to the manipulation they've experienced?
+One of the most challenging questions posed was: How will we respond to former conservative Evangelicals who begin questioning what they've been taught?

 Moving Forward Together